-A laparoscopy (keyhole surgery) is a procedure to look inside your lower tummy to examine the womb (uterus), fallopian tubes and ovaries.
 A small flexible tube which contains a light and camera will be inserted into your tummy (abdomen) though small cuts.
-Carbon dioxide gas will then be pumped into your tummy so that the pelvic organs can be seen clearly.
+Carbon dioxide gas will then be pumped into your tummy so that the fallopian tubes can be seen clearly.
+Metal clips will then be applied to both fallopian tubes.
+The procedure will take between 20 and 30 minutes.